codecheckers/codecheckers.github.io/guide/community-process.md

 ## CODECHECK steps

-- [Open an issue on the CODECHECK register](https://github.com/codecheckers/register/issues/new?assignees=nuest&labels=community%2C+needs+codechecker&template=new-community-codecheck.md&title=%5BAuthor+1%2C+Author+2%2C+...%5D) to notify other codecheckers about the CODECHECK you're starting.
+- Comment on the issue in the CODECHECK register repository to notify author and editor that you're accepting (and starting) the CODECHECK.
-- Fork the author's repository to the codecheckers GitHub organisation, or create a new repository with the naming scheme `Lastname-YYYY` using the family name of the corresponding author.
-Please take care to follow the terms and conditions of the workspace licenses; stop your CODECHECK if the licensing is unclear and contact the author to fix the documentation.
+- Fork the author's repository to the codecheckers GitHub.com or GitLab.com organisation, or, if the code is not on GitHub/GitLab, create a new repository with the naming scheme `Lastname-YYYY` using the family name of the corresponding author.
+Please take care to follow the terms and conditions of the workspace's licenses; stop your CODECHECK if the licensing is unclear and contact the author to fix the documentation.
 - Create a directory `codecheck` to not interfere with original files.
   This is the _check directory_.
   You can use `.codecheck` if `codecheck` exists in submission for some reason.